BelledonneCommunications/linphone-web-plugin/GETTING_STARTED.md

 ## Loading and initializing the plugin

+### Accessing the enumeration values from the plugin

+To access the enumeration values that need to be passed as arguments and/or returned by the plugin methods and properties you need to include the *linphone.js* file that is delivered in the SDK package in your project.

 ### Loading the plugin

 **TODO**

 ### Initializing the plugin

-To initialize the plugin, call the init() method of the core object:
+To initialize the plugin, call the [init method of the core object](external-LinphoneCore.html#init):

 	core.init();